 Please note that Gallatin students may not take classes in the School of Medicine and the College of Dentistry.
 Courses at the School of Law may be taken with permission of the professor.

 Before writing the statement, you should research the other NYU departments and schools in which you plan to take courses.
-A good way to learn more about course offerings throughout NYU is to use the Registrar’s Web site in tandem with each school’s Web site.
-You can go to the registrar’s Web site and select “Course Search” to find specific course offerings in each NYU graduate school.
-Be sure to narrow your search by selecting “Graduate” under the “Academic Career” tab on the Registrar’s Web site.
-You can then visit the Web sites of individual schools for more information and course descriptions.
+A good way to learn more about course offerings throughout NYU is to use the website of the Office of the University Registrar in tandem with each school’s website.
+You can go to the registrar’s website and select ‘Course Search’ to find specific course offerings in each NYU graduate school.
+Be sure to narrow your search by selecting ‘Graduate’ under the ‘Academic Career’ tab on the registrar’s website.
+You can then visit the websites of individual schools for more information and course descriptions.

 (Approximately 800 words)

 At Gallatin, each student develops an individualized concentration, a program of study organized around a coherent theme or set of questions and drawing on a variety of academic disciplines and professional fields.
 In this essay, please describe the concentration you hope to pursue.
 Tell us about such things as the kinds of knowledge and skills you would like to master, the themes and questions that would drive your work, and the disciplines and fields you would integrate into a focused curriculum.
 You may include how your academic interests relate to your professional and personal goals.
 If your concentration involves developing professional or artistic skills, tell us about the intellectual questions that would provide context and meaning to those skills.
 Finally, explain why you have chosen to pursue your graduate work through Gallatin’s individualized study program rather than through other types of programs in your areas of inquiry.

 (Approximately 300 words)